ethereum-optimism/design-docs/security/fma-holocene.md

 Furthermore, any game that resolves incorrectly is subject to the 3.5-day finality delay.
 This gives the Security Council ample time to detect and respond to invalid games (including blacklisting games and falling back to to permissioned games).

-Action item: Update op-sepolia vm-runner to use the new FPVM.
-The vm-runner runs the op-program in the MIPS FPVM using inputs sampled from a live chain.
-Having the vm-runner run the op-program on op-sepolia for a couple days will increase confidence that the network will continue to be fault provable.

 #### Detection